Anna I. Young Alumnae House

 All reservations are made on a first come, first serve basis and must be made at least 48 hours in advance of requested check-in.
 If checking in on Friday or Saturday there is a two night minimum.
 The house cancellation policy requires at least 48 hours notice.
 Last minute cancellations and “no shows” will be billed a $50 cancellation fee.
 A credit card number must be on file in order to confirm the reservation.
 To make a reservation, please contact the reservation specialist at 404-471-6329 or firstname.lastname@example.org

 Guest rooms are $85/night single occupancy or $95/night double occupancy.
 The downstairs event spaces come as a package and are priced at $800 per day.
-All rentals are subject to seven percent sales tax.
+All rentals are subject to 7% sales tax, and a 3% convenience fee is applied to credit card payments.

 Check-in time is 3 p.m.
 For your convenience, keys are held at our Public Safety office located at the parking deck on S. McDonough St. Keys are not available before 3 p.m. and are not distributed at the house.